Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 >Yes, all the columns have their correct data type.

->One of the main surprises is how members differ from casuals when analysed from weekdays.
+>One of the main surprises is how members differ from casuals when analyzed on weekdays.
 Also that members have less riding time than casual.

 **What surprises did you discover in the data?**

->One of the main surprises is how members differ from casuals when analysed from weekdays.
+>One of the main surprises is how members differ from casuals when analyzed on weekdays.
 Also that members have less riding time than casual.

 **What trends or relationships did you find in the data?**

 - There are more members than casuals in the dataset.
-- There are more data points in the July 2021.
+- There are more data points in July 2021.
-- There are more of a difference between the flow of members/casual from midweek to weekends.
+- There is more of a difference between the flow of members/casual from midweek to weekends.
-- Members use bikes on schedules that differs from casual.
+- Members use bikes on schedules that differ from casual.
 - Members have less riding time.
 - Members tend to prefer classic bikes.

 **How will these insights help answer your business questions?**

->This insights helps to build a profile for members.
+> This insight helps to build a profile for members.

 #### Key tasks